DanilSuits/probabilityKata/log.md

 Which is to say, I want putting things into the public API to be a deliberate act, rather than a default.
 So I need to see later if I can adjust the templates to manage it.

+## RED

+Now that I have an API, I can constrain the value.

+The second test subsumes the first, but I can't get rid of the second test because the first one isn't passing yet.

+The use of a primitive for the expected value here is not an accident.
+The test code is exercising how the implementation works at the boundary, because that's where the constraint is -- the internal workings of the model are internal.

+Furthermore, this is all the API surface we have at this point, so we get to live with it.
+That's important; the tests are communicating to the author that the interface isn't expressive.